-- Limiting stress – when stressed Cortisol is released which can shut down digestion and affect microbiome
+- Limiting stress – when stressed Cortisol is released which can shut down digestion and affect the microbiome

-- Don’t eat too much soy – compounds in soy can affect hormone levels and endocrine system
+- Don’t eat too much soy – compounds in soy can affect hormone levels and the endocrine system

 - Cut down on gluten or cut out, it is hard to digest, affects the microbiome and enhances gut permeability